 The appendix is a thin tube that is joined to the large intestine.
 It sits in the lower right part of your belly (abdomen).
-When you are a young child, your appendix is a working part of your immune system.
-The immune system helps your body to fight disease.
-When you are older, your appendix stops doing this.
-Other parts of your body keep helping to fight infection.
+When you are a young child, your appendix is a working part of your immune system, which helps your body to fight disease.
+When you are older, your appendix stops doing this and other parts of your body keep helping to fight infection.

 What causes appendicitis?

 Appendicitis happens when the inside of your appendix is blocked.
 Appendicitis may be caused by various infections such as virus, bacteria, or parasites, in your digestive tract.
 Or it may happen when the tube that joins your large intestine and appendix is blocked or trapped by stool.
 Sometimes tumors can cause appendicitis.

 The appendix then becomes sore and swollen.
 The blood supply to the appendix stops as the swelling and soreness get worse.
 Without enough blood flow, the appendix starts to die.
 The appendix can burst or develop holes or tears in its walls, which allow stool, mucus, and infection to leak through and get inside the belly.
 The result can be peritonitis, a serious infection.

 Who is at risk for appendicitis?Appendicitis affects 1 in 1,000 people living in the U.S. Most cases of appendicitis happen to people between the ages of 10 and 30 years.
 Having a family history of appendicitis may raise your risk, especially if you are a man.
 For a child, having cystic fibrosis also seems to raise the risk of getting appendicitis.

 The following are common symptoms of appendicitis.
 Your own symptoms may vary.

 Pain in the abdomen is the most common symptom.
 This pain:

 - May start in the area around your belly button and move to the lower right-hand side of your belly.
 It may also start in the lower right-hand side of your belly.

 - Often gets worse as time goes on.